Healthy School Meals for All

 Q: When does “Healthy Meals for All Colorado Students” go into effect?

-A: School districts have the ability to “Opt In” to Healthy School Meals for All for the 23-24 school year, beginning August 2023.
-SVVSD intends on “opting in”.
+A: School districts have the ability to “Opt In” to Healthy School Meals for All annually, beginning August 2023.
+SVVSD “opts in” annually.

 Q: What happens to negative balances accrued during the 22-23 school year?

-A: All balances accrued prior to a district opting in to Healthy School Meals for All are the responsibility of the student’s family/guardian to cover and will remain on the student’s account until they are paid off.
+A: All balances accrued prior to a district opting in to Healthy School Meals for All are the responsibility of the student’s family/guardian to cover and will remain on the student’s Infinite Campus account until they are paid off.
 Families can find those balances in Infinite Campus under Student Fees.
+The balance listed on Infinite Campus is under the jurisdiction of the Finance Department; any negotiations of the balance or payment plans are at the discretion of the school administration and the Finance Department.

-Q: Will we need to fill out free and reduced meal applications for the 23-24 school year?
+Q: Will we need to fill out Education Benefits Forms for the 24-25 school year?

 Q: Can a family opt out of having their student eat for free?